 'The Antichrist' has a prominent role in Dispensationalism's 'end times' theory.
 Endless speculation as to his identity, character, and power, has not only given credence to this doctrine, it has been a huge money-spinner for TV preachers, writers, and film producers.

-The emphasis on the near future appearance of 'The Antichrist' has struck fear in the hearts of believers and unbelievers alike.
-Dispensationalism has robbed many of the joy of their salvation, having replaced the victorious message of the Gospel with a pessimistic worldview.
+The emphasis on the near future appearance of Dispensationalism's 'The Antichrist' has struck fear in the hearts of believers and unbelievers alike, and has robbed many of the joy of their salvation, having replaced the victorious message of the Gospel with a pessimistic worldview.

-By examining the Title, the Timeline, and the Tyrant, we will understand what the Scriptures clearly teach about this subject.
+By examining the Title, the Timeline, and the Tyrant, we will understand what the Scriptures clearly teach on this subject.

 The Title 'The Antichrist' and the Epistles of John

 Since 'The Antichrist' is not mentioned in Scripture, where does our source of information come from?
 It is certainly not from God.
-To mention a few, sensational newspaper headlines, outrageous 'end times' fiction novels, TV 'evangelists', and internet conspiracy theories.
+To mention a few, outrageous 'end times' fiction novels, TV 'evangelists', and internet conspiracy theories.

 A Quote from Strong's Hebrew and Greek Dictionaries